 Jackery products are such a useful tool for boondocking.
 No matter your preferred way to travel, they have something that fits every need.
-We sent a few members of our marketing team out into the wild with Jackery Power Stations, here’s what they had to say:
+We sent a few members of our marketing team out into the wild with Jackery Power Stations, and here’s what they had to say:

 Carrie Tested the Jackery Solar Generator 300 (Explorer 300 + SolarSaga 100W) while Tent Camping

 My husband and I spent two years RVing across North America.
 During that time we got pretty good at boondocking but always struggled with charging our laptops and phones, especially at night.
 We had solar panels and a generator but didn’t like to run our generator much as it was pretty noisy.
 I read about the Jackery products and actually had one sitting in my Amazon cart until we decided to stop full-time RVing and sold our rig.

 We’re still searching for our next rig but in the meantime, we’re tent camping around Colorado.
 So, now was the perfect time to try out that Jackery I always wanted!
 We spent Father’s Day weekend with my father-in-law in Paonia, CO for our first tent camping adventure.
 It was pretty warm during the day, so I was grateful to have our Jackery powering our little fan (especially because it rained and we had to spend some time in the tent during the day).
 We were also able to use the Jackery to charge my father-in-law’s hearing aid, all of our phones, and recharge our battery-operated fan/light.
 As you can see from the picture, we plugged the hearing aids right into the solar panel while it was charging our Jackery.

 As for charging the Jackery with the solar panel, we saw great results.
 While charging the battery would output 26 watts to power our fan while pulling in 25 watts from the solar panel.
 It was a cloudy day too, so the panel pulling 25% of its capacity was pretty good.
 And at only a 1% charge, the plug section was still usable.